IBM/aspera-cli/docs/README.erb.md

 Output messages are categorized in 3 types:

-- `info` output contain additional information, such as number of elements in a table
+- `info` output contains additional information, such as the number of elements in a table
-- `data` output contain the actual output of the command (object, or list of objects)
+- `data` output contains the actual output of the command (object, or list of objects)
-- `error`output contain error messages
+- `error` output contains error messages

 The option `display` controls the level of output: